What Type Of Ethical Consumer Would You Be?

 – Andrew Wilson, Director of the UK’s Ashridge Centre for Business and Society

-Do I already have an item that could serve the purpose of the potential new one?
-I asked where to store the new item and continued down my list.
+If I already have an item that could serve the purpose of the potential new one?
+I ask where to store the new item, then continue down my list.

 For me, ethics comes into play only when it is political.
 There are products, businesses, and companies I automatically avoid spending money with because of my political beliefs.

-I also avoid companies for what I feel to be well-publicized ethics violations.
-Given the information, we all would take an ethical consumer stance.
+There are also companies I avoid for what I feel are well-publicized ethics violations.
+I believe that, given the information, we all would take an ethical consumer stance.

 The Ethical Consumer and Informational Marketing